 Available for: web, as a mobile app (Android, iOS)

-Pricing: Free version is available with basic functions.
-Pricing starts at $3.50 per month per user.
+Pricing: Free plan is available with basic functions.
+Pricing for premium version starts at $3.50 per month per user.

 Best for: time blocking with basic features

-TimeBloc is a simple productivity app dedicated specifically to time blocking.
+TimeBloc is a simple productivity app dedicated specifically to block time.

 The app comprises four elements:

-- Timelines: the drag-and-drop feature allows you to quickly arrange time blocks.
+- Timelines: the drag-and-drop feature allows you to quickly arrange time blocks and add tasks.
 You can block your day into multiple events by the hours, minutes, and type of tasks.
 Icons and colors make it easy to distinguish the blocks.

 - Routines: for repetitive tasks

 - Calendar integration: allows you to add events from your favorite calendar app